vajraBodhi/Bodhi/src/appConfig_README.txt

       //Optional.
 If not set, use bodhi container's panel;
       //If set, it overrides the container's panel.
-      "panel": {
+      //If value of panel is string, the string means the panel in theme and the value is the name of panel "panel": {
         "uri": "jimu/PanelType1",
         "position": {